develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 further away from the exit door may be the right solution when consequent steps are iterated, although it does not appear to be so right away.

-However, the task of going through all steps would be just too enorm for a brute-force search algorithm, but very doable for a *Q-learning like* approach.
+However, the task of going through all steps would be just too enormous for a brute-force search algorithm, but very doable for a *Q-learning like* approach.
 And not only for the mouse in the maze, also for soccer coach when...

 ### Building A Soccer Team

-A coach wants to build up a "dream-team" by starting from zero and expanding his team player by player, after adding each player stopping to think who would be the best addition for the currently existing selection of players.
+A coach wants to build up a "dream-team" by starting from zero and expanding his team player by player.
+After adding each player, he stops to think who would be the best addition for the currently existing selection of players.
 Mathematically, adding those who have the best scores would create the dream team that always wins.
-But in reality, Theo plays miserable well when Tim is in the team (maybe because Tim married his ex-girlfriend?) and Jack plays way better with his identical twin Joe and so on.
+But in reality, Theo plays miserably when Tim is in the team (maybe because Tim married his ex-girlfriend?) and Jack plays way better with his identical twin Joe and so on.
 For this reason, to find the best team you would might want to occasionally try to add someone to the team that is not the best option measured by plain score.
 There might be hidden